 We ask “what happens to me if it goes wrong?”
 A more helpful question is “what happens for others if goes right?”

 Take a lesson from nature.
 Tests on the maternal instincts in rats show that if you make a rat pass through an electric current to get to food, drink, a partner, they will tolerate a certain amount of discomfort and then give up.
-However, if you replace the food etc. with baby rats they will endure much higher levels of pain and make repeated attempts to get to the babies.
+However, if you replace the food etc. with baby rats they will endure much higher levels of pain and make far more repeated attempts to get to the babies.
 Even if the babies are kittens, rabbits, the instinct to protect the young is overwhelming.
 This is what Robert Dilts would describe as the difference between ambition (you) and soul (the greater good).
 You need a combination of both.
 So what happens to your motivation if you make it more about other people and less about yourself?

 By the way, we also tend to discount what’s worked in the past and won’t allow for our successes to be repeatable.
 Have you ever done that?
 Something goes badly and it’s your fault.
-Something works well, too well, and you put it down to luck, someone else’s contribution, the alignment of the starts and a full moon etc., anything but you.
+Something works well, almost too well, and you put it down to luck, someone else’s contribution, the alignment of the starts and a full moon etc., anything but you.
 Worse, you do something really well and get great feedback, but as you felt really nervous and uncomfortable doing it, you decide it was disaster.
 That’s our negativity bias!
 It has a nasty habit of overwhelming memories of all the good stuff we do to put the negative experiences front of mind.
 It is a safety mechanism which helped to keep our ancestors safe but hold us back from making important progress in our personal and professional lives.

 8: Put your change in a new context